simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 Extract PXE files
 -----------------

-Extracting the PXE files along with the OS files, was added to :program:`unpack_dvd` in :package:`simp-utils-6.4.0`.
-Use the -X option to tell it to extract the PXE files and add the --no-unpack-yum option if you do not also want to extract the yum files.
+Extracting the PXE files was added to :program:`unpack_dvd` in :package:`simp-utils-6.4.0`.
+Use the ``-X`` option to tell :program:`unpack_dvd` to extract the PXE files and the ``--no-unpack-yum`` option if you do not want to extract the yum files.

 By default :program:`unpack_dvd` will pull information off the ISO and, using this information, create a directory named <os-family>-<version>-<arch> under the tftpboot rsync directory and extract the PXE files there.

 The default rsync directory is :file:`/var/simp/environments/production/rsync/<os family>/Global/tftpboot/linux-install/`.
-Options exist to change the environment in the rsync directory or to specify an alternate directory.
+To change the environment in rsync directory use ``-e`` option.
+To use an alternate directory specify the path after the ``-X`` option.

 The rsync directory or the directory you specified must exist before running :program:`unpack_dvd`.

-If run as root, :program:`unpack_dvd` will the set permissions on the PXE files from the directory it it copies them to.
+If run as root, :program:`unpack_dvd` will the set permissions on the PXE files from the directory it copies them to.

 The following example will just extract the PXE files